kenliu/typepad-dl/README.md

 # Typepad Blog Archiver & WordPress Importer 📚

 A comprehensive tool to archive your entire Typepad blog and seamlessly migrate it to WordPress.
-Save your content, preserve your media, and move!
+Save your content, preserve your media, and move\!

 ## 🚀 Quick Start